Microsoft revamps Bing search engine to use artificial intelligence

 Updated February 7, 2023 at 3:31 PM ET

-REDMOND, Wash. — Microsoft unveiled a new version of its Bing search engine on Tuesday that incorporates cutting-edge artificial intelligence technology, and which company executives hope will dethrone Google as the number-one search service.
+REDMOND, Wash. — Microsoft unveiled a new version of its Bing search engine on Tuesday that incorporates cutting-edge artificial intelligence technology, and which company executives hope will dethrone Google as the No. 1 search service.

 Microsoft is teaming up with OpenAI, the San Francisco research lab behind ChatGPT, to retool Bing so that it can handle more complicated queries alongside providing factual information.